KhronosGroup/SPIRV-Tools/README.md

 Effcee itself depends on [RE2][re2].

-* If SPIRV-Tools is configured as part of a larger project that already uses Effcee, then that project should include Effcee before SPIRV-Toolls.
+* If SPIRV-Tools is configured as part of a larger project that already uses Effcee, then that project should include Effcee before SPIRV-Tools.
 * Otherwise, SPIRV-Tools expects Effcee sources to appear in `external/effcee` and RE2 sources to appear in `external/effcee/third_party/re2`.